cornell-cup/r2-facial_recognition_server/fr_program/README.md

 {
 	name: <string>,
 	checkInStatus: <int>,
-	meetingTime: <MeetingId>
+	meetingType: <MeetingTypeId>
 }
 ```
-`checkInStatus` is a integer value indicating the outcome of the check in operation.
+`checkInStatus` is an integer value indicating the outcome of the check in operation.
 Possible values:
 * `1`: success
 * `2`: failed
 * `3`: already checked in
 * `4`: late

-`MeetingId` is an enum with values corresponding to different meeting types.
+`MeetingtypeId` is an integer value indicating the type of the meeting.
 Possible values:
-\<TODO\>
+* `1`: Saturday work meeting
+* `2`: R2 Dave meeting
+* `3`: R2 weekly work meeting
+* `4`: Labo Dave meeting
+* `5`: Labo weekly work meeting

+Note that there is no support at the moment for meeting types other than the ones listed.

 ### Algorithms Used
 \<pending\>